 Malleefowl is a threatened species and it is quite difficult to see.
 Even after working on the sanctuary with an active Malleefowl mound, I have only seen the birds on photographs from the camera traps.

 Other birds of Australian Outback that will frequently spot in your travels through rural NSW are Masked, Black-faced and White-browed woodswallows that congregate in huge flocks in summer, as do Common bronzewings.

 Look for movement in the shrubs in grassy woodlands and you may spot a Little buttonquail darting across the open patches.

 To see the birds of the most arid part of Australia, you will need to head to the country’s red centre.
 Old Andado station on the edge of the Simpson Desert is an excellent place to see the birds that live in some of the harshest conditions in Australia.

-Another dramatic bird watching destinations in Central Australia is Western MacDonnell Ranges, where you can spot the magnificent Red-tailed black cockatoos as well as Budgies, Dusky grasswrens, Crimson chats as well as birds of prey.
+Another dramatic bird-watching destination in Central Australia is the Western MacDonnell Ranges, where you can spot the magnificent Red-tailed black cockatoos as well as Budgies, Dusky grasswrens, Crimson chats as well as birds of prey.

 Kings Canyon and Uluru are good for spotting Mistletoebird, a few species of Honeyeaters, Spinifex doves, zebra finches and woodswallows.

 More Nature Adventures in NSW

 - 30 Amazing Things to Do in Port Stephens